 For Gifts and Bequests

-Gifts will be accompanied by a Deed of Gift and/or other agreement, which legally transfers ownership of the work of art from the donor to the Museum and outlines the terms and conditions of the gift.
+Gifts will be accompanied by a Deed of Gift and/or other agreement, which legally transfers ownership of the work of art from the donor to the Museum.

 Bequests will be accompanied by a copy of the relevant portion of the will and such other probate documentation as may be required by legal counsel.

-The Museum will thoroughly research the provenance of all proposed acquisitions and take every reasonable precaution to ensure that it can acquire valid title.
-It will require no less than the minimum provenance documentation recommended by the American Association of Museums (“AAM”) and Association of Art Museum Directors (“AAMD”).
+The Museum will thoroughly research the provenance of all proposed acquisitions to ensure that it can acquire valid title.
+As part of this process the Museum will:

-- document the above efforts by completing a detailed provenance questionnaire (unless such a questionnaire is waived by the Deputy Director).
+- document all research efforts by completing a provenance questionnaire (unless such a questionnaire is waived by the Director of Collections).

-In addition, for the following categories of objects, specific practices will be followed.
+In addition, these specific practices will be followed:

 For Nazi-Era Provenance